 How Email Spoofing Works

-The goal of email spoofing is to trick users into believing the email is from someone they know or can trust—in most cases, a colleague, vendor or brand.
+The goal of spoofing is to trick users into believing the email is from someone they know or can trust—in most cases, a colleague, vendor or brand.
 Exploiting that trust, the attacker asks the recipient to divulge information or take some other action.

-For example, an attacker might create a spoofed email that looks like it comes from PayPal.
+For example, an attacker might create an email that looks like it comes from PayPal.
 The message tells the user that their account will be suspended if they don’t click a link, authenticate into the site and change the account’s password.
 If the user is successfully tricked and types in credentials, the attacker now has credentials to authenticate into the targeted user’s PayPal account, potentially stealing money from the user.

 To the user, a spoofed email message looks legitimate, and many attackers will take elements from the official website to make the message more believable.
 Here’s an example PayPal phishing attack with a spoofed email sender:

 With a typical email client (such as Microsoft Outlook), the sender address is automatically entered when a user sends a new email message.
 But an attacker can programmatically send messages using basic scripts in any language that configures the sender address to an email address of choice.
 Email API endpoints allow a sender to specify the sender address regardless whether the address exists.
 And outgoing email servers can’t determine whether the sender address is legitimate.

 Outgoing email is retrieved and routed using the Simple Mail Transfer Protocol (SMTP).
 When a user clicks “Send” in an email client, the message is first sent to the outgoing SMTP server configured in the client software.
 The SMTP server identifies the recipient domain and routes it to the domain’s email server.
 The recipient’s email server then routes the message to the right user inbox.